Broadcom/owlviewer/README.md

 # OWL Viewer

 OWL Viewer creates a graph representation of provided OWL ontologies.
-Named OWL classes are mapped to nodes  whereas a property's domain and range as well as property restriction on classes are mapped to edges.
-By clicking on a node in the generated graph displays the associated properties in a detail pane.
+Named OWL classes are mapped to nodes  whereas a property's domain and range as well as property restrictions on classes are mapped to edges.
+Clicking on a node in the generated graph displays the associated properties in a detail pane.

 ## Modules